Jean-Pierre Bosser (footballer): Club career

 After his spell at Brest, Bosser signed for Nice in 1988.
 He would stay at the club a single season before moving on to Paris Saint-Germain.
 With PSG, he made 60 appearances, including 3 in the UEFA Cup.
 He finished his professional career at Mulhouse in 1993.

 International career

-Bosser played one match for the Brittany national team in 1988.
+Bosser played one match for the Brittany regional team in 1988.
 It was an indoor match that Brittany won 6–2 over the United States.

 Managerial career

 After retiring from professional football, Bosser became a player-manager for several small Breton clubs.
 He went on to coach Guilvinec, Crozon Morgat (where he would oversee four successive promotions from the Promotion d'Honneur up to the Division d'Honneur), Pont-l'Abbé (his former youth club), Coray, Plozévet, and Landudec.
 In June 2011, he became the manager of Marcassins de Trégoat.

 After one and a half seasons at Marcassins, Bosser joined Saint-Denis in Réunion.
 There, he signed a contract from 1 February to 31 December 2013.
 However, this experience turned out to be a failure for him, as the club suffered relegation to the second tier.